Skip to content

 By Exchange Atlas Editorial Team Last updated

-Singapore licenses digital-payment-token services under the Payment Services Act, administered by the Monetary Authority of Singapore (MAS) — a strict but legal framework.
-MAS also restricts public marketing of crypto services to retail consumers, so promotion is available subject to those rules.
-Exchange Atlas marks Singapore as available but conditional: we publish no monetised listing until a program is joined and an exchange's MAS standing is confirmed.
-This is an honest regulatory guide.
+Singapore licenses digital-payment-token (DPT) services under the Payment Services Act, administered by the Monetary Authority of Singapore (MAS) — a strict but legal framework, and one of the more mature crypto regulatory regimes in Asia.
+MAS also restricts public marketing of crypto services to retail consumers, so promotion is available in Singapore subject to those rules, not free of them.
+Exchange Atlas marks Singapore as available but conditional: we publish no monetised listing until a program is joined and an exchange's current MAS standing is confirmed.
+This is an honest regulatory guide, not a ranked buy list.

 Regulatory status: Singapore